Using Mindev to develop and debug rule types

 quickly.
 To lint your rule type, run:

-mindev ruletype lint -f path/to/rule-type.yaml
+mindev ruletype lint -r path/to/rule-type.yaml

 This will give you basic validations on the rule type file.